appfair/appfair.org/src/content/docs/docs/submitting.md

 ## Step 3: Request an App Fair fork {#fork-request}

-Once a tagged release builds cleanly, a **fork request** should be opened on the [App Fair discussion forums](https://github.com/orgs/appfair/discussions).
+Once a tagged release builds cleanly and the [Submission Checklist](#checklist) below is satisfied, a **fork request** should be opened on the [App Fair discussion forums](https://github.com/orgs/appfair/discussions).
 The request should include:

 - The name of the app and a link to the repository.
 - A short description of its functionality (one or two paragraphs).
 - The version intended for first release.
 - Any notable information about dependencies, platform support, or target audience.

-A maintainer will review the application against the [inclusion criteria](/docs/inclusion-criteria/), verifying the license, the absence of advertising, tracking, and analytics, the alignment with the project mission, and the correspondence between the code and the README.
-If the review is positive, a fork is created at `github.com/appfair/<App-Name>`.
+A maintainer will review the application against the [inclusion criteria](/docs/inclusion-criteria/) and confirm each item in the [Submission Checklist](#checklist): licence, absence of advertising/tracking/analytics, alignment with the project mission, correspondence between the code and the README, and the technical prerequisites.
+If the review is positive, a fork is created at `github.com/appfair/<app-token>`.

 The fork is the location where the signing credentials live.
 Once it exists, the remainder of the pipeline is automated.
 See [Deployment & Distribution](/docs/deploying/) for the details.